expra-frankfurt/wise25/_sources/content/writing.md

 <big>**Rule 7: Method - Provide enough detail for a replication**</big>

-The Method section should contain all information that your readers need to be able to judge whether your experiment is suited to answer your question and to repeat your experiment (remember the replication crisis?).
+The Method section should contain all information that your readers need to judge whether your experiment is suited to answer your question and to repeat your experiment (remember the replication crisis?).

 The Method section usually has its own subsections:
   - **Participants**: Who participated in your study (summary of demographic data such as mean age and SD, gender distribution, native language, population from which they were recruited, ethics, etc.)
-  - **Materials**: Stimuli that participants perceived, devices/software used to display stimuli and collect responses, etc.
+  - **Stimuli/Materials**: Stimuli that participants perceived, devices/software used to display stimuli and collect responses, etc.
-  - **Procedure**: What happened when (order of events), participants’ task, trial structure
+  - **Procedure**: What happened when (order of events), participants’ task(s), trial structure
   - **Design**: Description of experimental factors/manipulations
-  - **Analysis**: Description of specific analysis strategies → Not needed for common analyses
+  - **Analysis**: Description of specific analysis strategies (not needed for simple/common analyses)

 ```{tip}
 Have a look at similar papers (e.g., your supervisor's) and carefully read the method section.
 Things that need to be adressed: Assignment to experimental conditions (random?), between- or within-subjects design, counterbalancing of participants and/or stimuli, etc.